The Moonspeaker:

 The Métis Nation – A Métis Nation?

 I am going to start by mercilessly stomping on John Ralston Saul's bubble.
 The settler state of canada is not a "Métis" nation in any sense of the word.
 It is a loosely joined federation in which the majority of the non-Indigenous population is struggling to overcome and put aside colonialism forever and end the structures that maintain and impose colonial violence.
 Many of them have experienced it already elsewhere, or previous generations of their families did.
 Some of them have found out what it was like to be in the position of imposer, and finally come to realize that they could not accept that either, because it is unjust and unethical.
 Also within but not of that federation in most cases, are numerous Indigenous nations, among them the very new Métis Nation relative to the First Nations.
 Some Indigenous nations have signed treaties with "canada," some are still negotiating them.
 Others have thrown up their hands in disgust and said, "When canada stops insisting on a dishonest treaty making process and stops trying to genocide us, maybe we'll talk."
 For good or ill, we Métis, as Adam Gaudry has noted, already have a treaty with canada, but canada likes to call it the "Manitoba Act."
 There is no way it is appropriate to call canada a "Métis nation" as a whole, because that term in english does not mean now, if it ever did, merely "mixed race."
-Even in french, where to my knowledge "métis" remains a generic term, it does not refer to race at all, but to some type of social mixedness, and this was certainly true in pre-19th and 19th century "canada."
+Even in french, where to my knowledge "métis" remains a generic term, it does not refer to race at all, but, as Gaudry has unpacked in his work, to some type of social mixedness, and this was certainly true in pre-19th and 19th century "canada."
 In french, it appears to have especially referred to what we would now call someone of mixed class origins – in other words, some rich man's bastard child.
 This was not a revered position to be in then, even less so if the "lower class" woman was Native and not considered assimilated.
 And no Native woman was ever considered totally assimilated.

 So if "Métis" isn't such a generic term after all, and the colonial terminology is a deliberately created morass for nefarious purposes, what is the better alternative?
 A surprisingly simple, but for some people and extremely difficult to accept one.
 No, not the "little 'm' versus big 'M'" nonsense that canadian scholars such as Jacqueline Peterson advocated for awhile, hoping that that would be a workable and appropriate solution.
 She has since conceded that despite the good intentions behind it, the idea encouraged the very confusion she and her colleagues had hoped to avoid.
 I haven't heard many people apart from scholars engaged in critical ethnic and race studies pointing out that it couldn't work, because merely being "mixed race" which generally assumes "mixed with white" does not instantly make a person a member of a specific Indigenous polity.
 For another reasonable parallel, laudable as learning to speak and read french fluently is, that by itself cannot make anyone instantly a quebecker, or even a french canadian.
 For most people when they think of french canadians and quebeckers, they can immediately identify why.
 French canadians and quebeckers have histories and communities that are distinct from, though certainly interconnected with, their neighbours.
 This applies just as accurately to Indigenous polities, including the Métis Nation centred on Red River.